Tuesday, November 13, 2007

 • “A Strange Day at the Language School” (Landfall 203 (2002): 119-25) shortlisted in the Landfall Essay Competition.

-• 2002-2005: editor of the Arts journal brief.
+• 2002-2005: managing editor of the Arts journal brief.

 • Since 2002: co-director (with Jan Kemp) of the Aotearoa NZ Poetry Sound Archive.

-• 2007: guest-editor of Landfall 214: Open House.
+• 2007: guest editor of Landfall 214: Open House.

-• 2009: guest-editor of Poetry NZ 38: Featuring Jen Crawford (Auckland & Palm Springs: Puriri Press & Brick Row, 2009).
+• 2009: guest editor of Poetry NZ 38: Featuring Jen Crawford (Auckland & Palm Springs: Puriri Press & Brick Row, 2009).

 Author's Homepage: